 Every year, Fire Island welcomes droves of drag queens from all over in performing a glorious repeat Invasion of The Pines.
 The Invasion event is held very dear to so many residents and frequent visitors of Fire Island Pines.

 Part of Fire Island’s charm is the disconnectedness and ability to feel oneness with nature.
 You won’t find certain modern conveniences here, and many people prefer it that way.

-There are no lights along the boardwalk pathways at night, so be sure your phone has enough battery to power its flashlight.
+Boardwalk pathways don’t have lighting at night, so be sure your phone has enough battery to power its flashlight.
 Or, carry a nifty little camping flashlight while out at night.
-Otherwise you will be stuck in complete darkness.
+Otherwise you will be walking in complete darkness.

 Depending on your mobile phone carrier and the number of visitors in the area, you may not have a cellular connection.
 Many locals are accustomed to leaving their phones back at their house and relying mostly on wi-fi.

 Day trips to Fire Island Pines from New York City are common and quite popular given how expensive rentals can be.
 Most Fire Island day trip visitors arrive late in the morning and catch one of the last few ferries that night.

 Keep in mind the Sayville Ferry does not run overnight, so don’t miss the last one of the evening.

 While I wouldn’t suggest this for just anyone, some guys do stay the entire night partying on the island and then take the first ferry back toward New York City in the morning.
 For the night owls and hardcore partiers, only do this if the weather is pleasant enough.

 Waiting in the rain or cold for hours until the first morning ferry arrives can be an uncomfortable experience.
 If you’re thinking “I’ll just sleep on the beach,” think again!
 It’s illegal in this area and the police will find you.

 Water Taxi Between The Pines & Cherry Grove